 Article 1: Participation

-The largest number of child neurologists and workers in cognate and related fields, from the largest number of countries, shall be encouraged to participate in the activities of the Association.
+The largest number of child neurologists and workers in related fields, from the largest number of countries, shall be encouraged to participate in the activities of the Association.

 Article 2: Research

 Research in the field of child neurology, as a discipline and profession, and international collaborative studies and working projects on specific child neurology subjects shall be stimulated and/or established.